The Guild of Scientific Troubadours

 RSS Help Wanted: ScienceCareers

-• Lund University: Professor of Epidemiology specialising in cardiovascular diseases
+• Lund University: Professor of Epidemiology with focus on cardiovascular diseases

 Honorary Troubadours